Fixed stars: Estimated radius

-Around 350 BCE Aristotle modified Eudoxus' model by supposing the spheres were material and crystalline.
+Around 350 BC Aristotle modified Eudoxus' model by supposing the spheres were material and crystalline.
 He was able to articulate the spheres for most planets, however, the spheres for Jupiter and Saturn crossed each other.
 Aristotle solved this complication by introducing an unrolled sphere.
 By all these devices, and even assuming the planets were star-like, single points, the sphere of the fixed stars should implicitly be farther than previously thought.

-Around 280 BCE, Aristarchus of Samos offered the first definite discussion of the possibility of a heliocentric cosmos, and by geometrical means he estimated the Moon's orbital radius at 60 Earth radii, and its physical radius as one-third that of the Earth.
+Around 280 BC, Aristarchus of Samos offered the first definite discussion of the possibility of a heliocentric cosmos, and by geometrical means he estimated the Moon's orbital radius at 60 Earth radii, and its physical radius as one-third that of the Earth.
 He made an inaccurate attempt to measure the distance to the Sun, but sufficient to assert that the Sun is much bigger than Earth and it is much further away than the Moon.
 So the minor body, the Earth, must orbit the major one, the Sun, and not the opposite.
 This reasoning led him to assert that, as stars do not show evident parallax viewed from Earth along a single year, they must be very, very far away from the terrestrial surface and, assuming they were all at the same distance from us, he gave a relative estimation.

-Following the heliocentric ideas of Aristarcus (but not explicitly supporting them), around 250 BCE Archimedes in his work The Sand Reckoner computes the diameter of the universe centered around the Sun to be about 10×10^14 stadia (in modern units, about 2 light years, 18.93×10^12 km, 11.76×10^12 mi).
+Following the heliocentric ideas of Aristarcus (but not explicitly supporting them), around 250 BC Archimedes in his work The Sand Reckoner computes the diameter of the universe centered around the Sun to be about 10×10^14 stadia (in modern units, about 2 light years, 18.93×10^12 km, 11.76×10^12 mi).